rancher/rancher/tests/v2/validation/provisioning/rke2/README.md

 ## Custom Cluster
 For custom clusters, no machineConfig or credentials are needed.
 Currently only supported for ec2.
+`-run ^TestCustomClusterRKE2ProvisioningTestSuite/TestProvisioningRKE2CustomClusterDynamicInput$`
+`-run ^TestCustomClusterRKE2ProvisioningTestSuite/TestProvisioningRKE2CustomCluster$`

 Dependencies:
-* **Ensure you have nodeProviders in provisioningInput**
+* **Ensure you have machinePools defined in provisioningInput**
-* make sure that all roles are entered at least once
+* make sure that all roles are entered at least once in machinePools.nodeRoles
+* ensure nodeProviders is set
-* windows pool(s) should always be last in the config
+* windows pool(s) should always be the last machinePool
 ```json
 {
   "awsEC2Configs": {